canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

     For further information, see the
     `Debian Maintainer Field spec <MaintField_>`_ on the Ubuntu wiki.

-Each additional paragraph describes a :term:`binary package <Binary Package>` to be built.
+Each additional stanza describes a :term:`binary package <Binary Package>` to be built.

 For further information, see the